wubw/BinweiBlog/2018/the_personal_mba.rst

 Because the brain is a Pattern Matching machine, it's constantly trying to figure out what's associated with what.
 As a result, your mind effortlessly forms Associations - even between things that aren't logically connected.
 Absence Blindness also makes it uncomfortable for people to 'do nothing' when something bad happens, even if doing nothing is the best course of action.
 Often, the best course of action is to choose not to act, but that's often difficult for humans to accept emotionally.

+A compromise is the art of dividing a cake in such a way that everyone believes he has the biggest piece
+     - Ludwig Erhard

+Common Ground is a state of overlapping interests between two or more parties.
+Negotiation is the process of exploring different options to find Common Ground.
+The more potential paths you explorer, the greater the chance you'll be able to find one in which your interests overlap.

 Experiences makes it easier to avoid Absence Blindness.
 Experience is valuable primarily because the expert has a larger mental database of related Patterns, and thus a higher chance of noticing an absence.